jedi661/UoFiddler/README.md

 ## Changelog
 Version : 4.11.24
 - Added ItemControl a Built-in image swap function
+- Added a notepad that saves information into an XML file, serving as a reminder that can be edited later.

 Version : 4.11.23
 - Fixed an issue in Texturecutter regarding the input of hex addresses so that it works with and without the "#" symbol.